Holus/SteamGiftsCracker/readme.md

-This is a PoC for cracking Steam GiftCards,
+This is a PoC for cracking Steam GiftCards,\n
 ***THIS IS FOR EDUCATIONAL PURPOSES ONLY***
 First step is to create a cool_proxies.txt with inside all the proxies, go on 2captcha and load some balance